shapely/shapely/docs/manual.rst

 .. function:: shapely.ops.polylabel(polygon, tolerance)

   Finds the approximate location of the pole of inaccessibility for a given polygon.
-Based on Vladimir Agafonkin's https://github.com/mapbox/polylabel.
+Based on Vladimir Agafonkin's polylabel_.

   `New in version 1.6.0`